Nilotinib is a potential oral treatment for Parkinson’s disease (PD).

 Nilotinib is a type of biological therapy called a protein tyrosine kinase inhibitor (TKI).
 Tyrosine kinases are enzymes that act as chemical messengers, which can stimulate cancer cell growth.

-Researchers from Georgetown University Medical Center (GUMC) conducted a Phase 1 clinical trial (NCT02281474) that evaluated the effects of nilotinib in 11 patients with Parkinson’s and Lewy body dementia.
+Researchers with Georgetown University Medical Center (GUMC) conducted a Phase 1 clinical trial (NCT02281474) that evaluated the effects of nilotinib in 11 patients with Parkinson’s and Lewy body dementia.

-Results from this study suggest that the drug can safely treat both motor and cognitive problems in patients with moderately advanced Parkinson’s and mild to severe cognitive impairment.
+Results from this study, which ended in 2015, suggested that the medication can safely treat both motor and cognitive problems in patients with moderately advanced Parkinson’s and mild to severe cognitive impairment.

-The six-month trial reported positive outcomes in all the 11 people treated with nilotinib, with 10 patients reporting significant clinical improvement.
+The six-month trial reported positive outcomes in all 11 nilotinib-treated patients, with 10 people showing significant clinical improvement.
 Disease biomarkers in the cerebrospinal fluid were also evaluated, and positive changes were found for alpha-synuclein (α-synuclein), amyloid beta-40/42 (Abeta-40/42), dopamime, and tau protein, a sign of toxic protein clearance from the brain.

-The results also showed that the production of dopamine increased in several patients, and that treatment discontinuation led to a deterioration in cognitive and motor skills even with levodopa therapies.
-Used at lower doses than for cancer patients (150 or 300 mg once daily), nilotinib seemed to improve symptoms over the 24-week treatment period, without causing serious adverse reactions.
+Trial results also showed an increase in dopamine production in several patients, and that treatment discontinuation led to a deterioration in cognitive and motor skills even with levodopa use.
+Given at lower doses than for cancer patients (150 or 300 mg once daily), nilotinib seemed to improve symptoms over the 24-week treatment period, without causing serious adverse reactions.